Azure/azure-c-shared-utility/devdoc/tlsio_adapter_overview.md

 These files encapsulate the final `xio` callback, error handling, option handling, platform adapter functions, read buffering, and validation of `xio_create` parameters.
-* The **tlsio_adapter_with_sockets** does all the same work as `tlsio_adapter_basic`, and in addition it gives the low-level `tls_adapter` a pre-configured socket wrapped in a platform-independent `socket_async` component.
+* The **tlsio_adapter_with_sockets** does all the same work as `tlsio_adapter_basic`, and in addition it supplies the low-level `tls_adapter` with a pre-configured socket wrapped in a platform-independent `socket_async` component.
 The `tlsio_adapter_with_sockets` does all the work of maintaining the socket, including creation, deletion, configuration,